swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 ```

 However, a `consuming get` cannot be paired with a setter when the containing
-type is `@noncopyable`, because invoking the getter consumes the aggregate,
+type is `~Copyable`, because invoking the getter consumes the aggregate,
 leaving nothing to write a modified value back to.

 Because getters return owned values, non-`consuming` getters generally cannot